 Women in international businesses

 We promote Swedish business women who want to expand internationally through International Women’s Entrepreneurial Challenge, IWEC.
-The 2020 awards ceremony will, due to the Covid-19 crisis, be held digitally and the next conference will be held in Bahrain in November 2021.
-We welcome nominations for 2020 IWEC Swedish awardees here.
+The 2020 awards ceremony was held digitally due to the Covid-19 crisis.
+IWEC 2021 will be held in Bahrain in November.
+We welcome Swedish nominations for 2021 – nominate here.

 Each year, the world’s most successful women-owned international businesses gather somewhere in the world, under the umbrella of IWEC, International Women’s Entrepreneurial Challenge.
 The 30 countries participating in IWEC nominate 2-3 successful international business women.
 Since 2013, fifteen Swedish business women have won this award and are now part of a powerful IWEC network which represents companies with a total annual revenue of 29,8 billion USD and employing over 260 000 people.